Last updated: October 2024

 Once your chatbot is live, continuous monitoring is crucial to ensure its effectiveness.
 Track key performance indicators (KPIs) such as response times, resolution rates, and customer satisfaction scores.

 Tip: Use analytics tools to gather insights on user interactions, allowing you to identify patterns and areas for improvement.
-Regularly update and iterate on your chatbot based on this data to enhance its performance.
+Regularly update and iterate on your chatbot based on this data to improve its performance. - Test before launch

 Before fully launching your chatbot, conduct thorough testing to identify any bugs, usability issues, or gaps in the conversation flow.
 Involve real users in testing to gather feedback and make necessary adjustments.